elyasabdullah/simplifyMe/README.md

 - **Grouping Activities**: SimplifyMe allows users to group related activities together, making it easier to manage and organize tasks.
 - **Group Names**: Users can manage group names to categorize and label their activities effectively.
 - **Authentication**: SimplifyMe provides user authentication features, including login and signup functionality, to secure user data and access.
+  In the app we use OTP to verify the user email

 ## Usage